bipproduction/next-dev/README.md

+Tentu, berikut adalah markdown yang telah diperbaiki:

 # CLI Tool for Next.js Project Automation

 ![logo](https://github.com/bipproduction/next-dev/raw/main/assets/logo_next_dev.png)

 ## Overview

 This CLI tool provides automation for common tasks in a Next.js project.
-It includes commands for generating and clearing `DevBox` components, generating API endpoints, and generating pages.
+It includes commands for generating and clearing `DevBox` components, generating API endpoints, generating pages, and more.
 It also ensures the required project structure and configuration files are present.

 ## Prerequisites